by Allana Luta and KB Meniado

 Wow!
-Given you’re mommy duties, how do you manage Booktique?
+But how do you manage Booktique?

-Haha, honestly, between my two-year-old, managing the household and my full-time job, I hardly have time for anything else.
+Haha, honestly, in between my two-year-old, managing the household and my full-time job, I hardly have time for anything else.
 Booktique is more of a hobby that I do to connect with readers and get in touch with books.
 But at least once a day, or every other day, I get orders and fill them out.

 I wanted Booktique not just to stand for reading, but also to help change the image of reading and make it fashionable, trendy and cool, instead of geeky or boring.
 I start with a product concept based on the reader’s needs, starting with myself and my friends as readers.
 Some of our products are original—they’re self-conceptualized and self-designed so I had them produced locally by various suppliers.

 Here are some examples: The Fabric Book Covers, The Book Couch and the Classic Book Strap.